rickballard/CoCiviumBackUp/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 > This repository is a substrate for cognitive alignment.
 > Contributions are not code alone—they are tone, symmetry, and recursion.
 > All submissions should aspire toward **congruence**:
-> harmony with Civium’s ethical architecture, multi-perspective safety, and open intelligibility.
+> harmony with CoCoCivium’s ethical architecture, multi-perspective safety, and open intelligibility.

 For contributor principles and publishing cadence, see [`/git/README_CIVIUM_PUBLIC.md`](./git/README_CIVIUM_PUBLIC.md)